 - Shredded raw ingredients like carrot or apple can be processed in bulk and frozen, but will have a different texture than fresh.
 This softness can be helpful with handling in doughs, but the extra moistness may affect the required amount of flour and/or baking characteristics.

 - Fruits for pureeing can be fresh or frozen (self-stored or purchased).
 Frozen is often more economical, depending on seasonal availability.
 Defrost prior to pureeing.
 If you’re a tad short on the measurement and don’t want to defrost and puree more, unsweetened applesauce makes a handy top-up for pureed fruit.
 You can also puree in bulk and freeze in cubes for future ready use if you have excess fruit… or want to avoid washing the food processor.
 Haha!

 Homemade Dog Treat Making Shortcuts and Time Savers

 - Although we share a lot of cute treats, the dogs don’t care about looks.

 - Don’t want to cut shapes?
-No worries!
 For baking, instead of the muss and fuss of rolling and cutting, hand forming into small balls and pressing to flatten is quick and cute.
-I like using a fork to press them, like a mini peanut butter cookie.
 Alternatively, simply pressing into a lined pan and cutting or scoring is a super fast way to make baked treats.
 See our simple shortcuts for making baked dog treats in any size for ideas and tips.